pgdogdev/docs/docs/features/sharding/cross-shard-queries/ddl.md

 # CREATE, ALTER, DROP

-`CREATE`, `ALTER` and `DROP`, also known as **D**ata **D**efinition **L**anguage (DDL), are by design, cross-shard statements.
+`CREATE`, `ALTER` and `DROP`, also known as **D**ata **D**efinition **L**anguage (DDL), are, by design, cross-shard statements.
 When a client sends over a DDL command, PgDog will send it to all shards in parallel, ensuring the table, index, view and sequence definitions are identical across the database cluster.

 ## Atomicity

 DDL statements should be atomic across all shards.
-This is to protect against a single shard failure to create a table or index, which could result in an inconsistent schema.
+This is to protect against a single shard failing to create a table or index, which could result in an inconsistent schema.
 PgDog can use [two-phase commit](../2pc.md) to ensure this is the case, however that means that all DDL statements must be executed inside a transaction, for example:

 ```postgresql
 BEGIN;